Zhao-Lab-UW-DHO/AdaptFM/README.md

 echo "Done.
 Re-activate the environment with: conda activate sammed3d_adapt" echo "Imports will now work from any directory."
 ```
-Again, install the proper pytorch version in your sammed3d_adapt environment with https://pytorch.org/get-started/locally/

 Once you have created conda environments for each, navigate to AdaptFM > model > registry.py and add the path to the conda environment